syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellHovered Command and its Parameter
 When the cell is hovered, the `CellHoveredCommand` binds to the command which you defined in your ViewModel.
-With this we can also use the `CellHoveredParameter` to be passed to the `Command` when it is executed.
+Additionally, we have the option to utilize the `CellHoveredCommandParameter` for passing data to the Command upon its execution.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}